CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 That's where the compiler will stop.

 Needless to say, each layer is defined to contain stand-alone modules that are just in need of some sub-dependencies.
 In theory this is all nice and makes sense.
 In practice, however, it can happen that one domain will require something from another domain (for example, the Cosmonaut domain will require something from the Spacesuit domain).
 It can be some domain-specific logic, views or even the whole flow of screens.
 In that case, there are some options for how to tackle the issue.
 Either, a new module on the service layer can be created and the necessary source code files that are shared across multiple domains being moved there.
 Another option is to shift those files from the domain layer to the service layer.
 A third option would be to use abstraction and achieve the same result not from the module level but from the code level.
 The ideal solution solely depends on the use case.
+There is yet another to separate the interfaces into a separate framework which will be introduced in the next section.

 A simple example could be that some flow is represented by a protocol that has a `start` function on it.
 That could for example be a `coordinator` pattern that would be defined for the whole framework and all modules would be following it.
 That protocol must then be defined in one of the lower layers frameworks in this case since it is related to a flow of view controllers, the UIComponents could be a good place for it.
 Due to that, in the framework, we can rely on all domains understanding it.
 Thereafter, the Cosmonaut app could instantiate the coordinator from the Spacesuit domain and pass it down or assign it as a child coordinator to the Cosmonaut domain.